KTH/devops-course/contributions/presentation/week3/gchang-wska/README.md

 Github username: wska

 ## Topic
-An introduction to code coverage in continuous integration.
-We want to give an introduction to code coverage as it is used in continous integration, which is a cornerstone in devops.
+We want to give an overview of Continuous Testing and its role in devops.
+How does it relate to CI/CD?
 See outline for more detail.

 ## Outline
-* What is code coverage?
+* What is Continuous Testing in Devops?
+* Continuous Testing vs Automated Testing
-* Code coverage and continuous integration.
+* Advantages and challenges of Continuous Testing
-* How is code coverage calculated?
-(Coverage criteria)
+* Continuous Testing Tools
-* Pros and Cons of code coverage
+* The future of Continuous Testing
-* Code coverage tools
-* Good coverage does not equal good tests (discussion)

 ## Slides: